The approximate number of Ph.D. degrees awarded each year

 For international students, any funding coming from outside of Yale, including personal funds, should be documented in the application for visa purposes.

-When you arrive, bring either your passport or current U.S. Driver’s License to the Registrar’s Office at 246 Church Street.
+When you arrive, bring either your passport or current U.S. Driver's License to the Registrar's Office at 246 Church Street.
 There you will receive an authorization to obtain an ID card.
 After you receive this authorization, you will be given instructions for proceeding to the ID Center.

 Your tuition bill will be sent to your yale.edu email address, after you arrive at Yale.
 The bill is payable upon receipt, and will include instructions on methods of payment.

 If you have not received a bill, please contact the Registrar's Office at firstname.lastname@example.org.

 If you are trying to contact one of the support offices and are having trouble getting a response to your questions, please contact the Registrar in the department to which you have applied.
 The department Registrar will be able to help you identify the appropriate person to contact.

 If you need a J-1 visa for your period of study, you will need documentation of English language proficiency to qualify.
 This may include demonstrating that:

 1. Your native language is English.

 2. The primary language at the institution where you received your bachelor's degree, or equivalent, was English.
 (You must have attended for three years or longer).

 3. You can present TOEFL or IELTS results.